Campaign India Team

 7 AM: After dropping my son off at the school gate, I like to spend some time on reading knowing there is so much to learn every day.
 Being apolitical, I consume content related only to my industry, golf, and personal life.

 6:30 – 7 PM: The day winds down with a recap of what has been accomplished and planning for the next day.
-By 7 PM, it’s family time, a moment to switch off from work and recharge with those who matter most, usually over a single-malt and dinner at the golf club.
+By 7 PM, it’s family time, a moment to switch off from work and recharge with those who matter most, usually over a single malt alongside dinner with his family at the golf club.

 10 PM: I retire to bed by 9:30 PM.
 As an early riser, I find harmony between my professional life, passion for golf, and the Japanese work culture that values precision and balance.